Why is this film needed?

 “The dichotomy of living and loving a child or family member with this condition is truly like living on another planet.
 It is completely unrelateable to those who have not experienced it..."

-There are millions of special needs caregivers in America.
+There are millions of parent caregivers in America.
 Their declining mental and physical health constitutes a public health crisis.

 The following stats are specific to people in the U.S caring for children under 18 with disabilities:

-An estimated 16.8 million people are caring for children with special needs.
+An estimated 16.8 million people are caring for children with disabilities.

-30% of special needs caregivers say caregiving has worsened their health.
+30% of caregivers say caregiving has worsened their health.

-43% of special needs caregivers report experiencing high stress.
+43% of parent caregivers report experiencing high stress.

-26% of special needs caregivers report their health is fair or poor (compared to 13% of the general adult population).
+26% of caregivers report their health is fair or poor (compared to 13% of the general adult population).

-When caregivers are not supported and don’t have adequate resources, the outcome can be tragic.
+When parent caregivers are not supported and don’t have adequate resources, the outcome can be tragic.

 These are real excerpts from devastating stories that occurred because caregivers had reached a breaking point.